-- a) A minimum of 7 no. affordable houses. - b) The mix of houses to be in accordance with the Chichester District Council HEDNA. - c) A density of up to 18.5 dwellings per hectare, unless the design and conformity to the village vernacular and other policies within this revised Neighbourhood Plan support a different density. - d) A Heritage Statement being submitted demonstrating that the proposal is sensitive to the significance of nearby Listed Buildings and that any harm is justified through clear and convincing justification and only permitted where the public benefits of the scheme demonstrably outweigh the harm identified.
+c) A density of approximately 18 dwellings per hectare, unless the design and conformity to the village vernacular and other policies within this revised Neighbourhood Plan support a different density.

-- e) In order to comply with the requirements of Policy 16 (Traffic Calming), traffic calming measures should be provided along the B2133.
-The design and location of such traffic calming measures to be agreed in advance with Loxwood Parish Council and secured by means of a S106 agreement. - f) On-Site green space and wildlife area to be provided and maintained in perpetuity by means of a maintenance agreement funded by a resident's association. - g) A Flood Risk Assessment being submitted to demonstrate how flood risk to the site will be managed in accordance with Policy 12, para 3 of this Revised Neighbourhood Plan. - h) A Landscaping plan being submitted demonstrating compliance with the Environmental Characteristics Policy 21 of this Revised Neighbourhood Plan.
+- d) A Heritage Statement being submitted demonstrating that the proposal is sensitive to the significance of nearby Listed Buildings and that any harm is justified through clear and convincing justification and only permitted where the public benefits of the scheme demonstrably outweigh the harm identified. - e) In order to comply with the requirements of Policy 21 (Traffic Calming and Speed through the Village), traffic calming measures should be provided along the B2133.
+The design and location of such traffic calming measures to be agreed with Loxwood Parish Council and Chichester District Council and secured by means of a S106 agreement. - f) On-Site green space and wildlife area to be provided and maintained in perpetuity by means of a maintenance agreement funded by a management company. - g) A Flood Risk Assessment being submitted to demonstrate how flood risk to the site will be managed in accordance with Policy 13, para (c) of this Revised Neighbourhood Plan. - h) A Landscaping plan being submitted demonstrating compliance with the Environmental Characteristics Policy 22 of this Revised Neighbourhood Plan. - The site should be the subject of an archaeological investigation in co-ordination with Chichester District Council's archaeological officer.